-Page Reference Support/oppose Decision sought Reasons (ii) The importation of fill material to a site;(iii) Use of cleanfill where it assists the rehabilitation of quarries.(b) Manage the effects of earthworks to ensure that: (i) Erosion and sediment loss is avoided or mitigated; (ii) The ground is geotechnically sound and remains safe and stable for the duration of the intended land use; (iii) Changes to natural water flows and established drainage paths are avoided or mitigated; (iv) Adjoining properties and public services are protected from the adverse effects of inappropriate earthworks 5-11 5.3.6 Policy - Intensive farming activities Oppose in part Amend Policy 5.3.6 as follows and make any consequential changes needed to give effect to this relief: 5.3.6 Policy - Intensive farming activities (a) Enable Recognise that intensive farming activities may be increasingly required as the twin pressures on land required for urban growth and food production increases. provided they operate in accordance with industry best practice and management of adverse effects both on-site and any neighbouring sites. (b) Ensure that intensive farming activities operate in such a way as to appropriately unnecessary duplication as written.
+Page Reference Support/oppose Decision sought Reasons (i) Ancillary rural earthworks and farm quarries; (ii) The importation of fill material to a site; (iii) Use of cleanfill where it assists the rehabilitation of quarries. (b) Manage the effects of earthworks to ensure that: (i) Erosion and sediment loss is avoided or mitigated; (ii) The ground is geotechnically sound and remains safe and stable for the duration of the intended land use; (iii) Changes to natural water flows and established drainage paths are avoided or mitigated; (iv) Adjoining properties and public services are protected from the adverse effects of inappropriate earthworks 5-11 5.3.6 Policy - Intensive farming activities Oppose in part Amend Policy 5.3.6 as follows and make any consequential changes needed to give effect to this relief: 5.3.6 Policy - Intensive farming activities (a) Enable Recognise that intensive farming activities may be increasingly required as the twin pressures on land required for urban growth and food production increases. provided they operate in accordance with industry best practice and management of adverse effects both onsite and any neighbouring sites. (b) Ensure that intensive farming activities unnecessary duplication as written.
 The management of potential adverse effects from an intensive farming activity is addressed under Policy 5.3.7(h) and as such the second part of this policy is not required.
 FFNZ consider the PDP to be relatively short-sighted and not sufficiently future focused in its current response to intensive farming activities.
 Although NZ is a pastoral farming nation, intensive farming is a relevant way to increase production and reduce overhead costs.
-Increasing land prices mean that the ability to purchase large tracts of land for extensive
+Increasing land prices mean that the